Challenge – Commercial Concrete Foundation Repairs

 Description of area: 1600m2 of 200-280mm thick structural concrete floor slab with double reinforced steel, and numerous support piers and columns.

-Once the lift was complete and to spec, (+/- 1.5mm over 3m ) lightweight aerated concrete was then pumped into the holes and under the floor to completely fill the cavities created by the lift- up to 40 mm in places.
+Once the lift was complete and to spec, (+/- 1.5mm over 3m ) lightweight aerated concrete was then pumped into the holes and under the floor to completely fill the cavities created by the lift- up to 40 mm in places, a necessary part of the process of commercial concrete foundation repairs.

 This needed to cure and the DPC had to be reinstated, followed by reinstating the reinforced floor.
 The remaining cracks were then ground out and epoxy injected, then ground flush.